-The Adult Basic Education (ABE) and Adult Secondary Education (ASE) program provides academic and workforce readiness skills development to adults with skills below high school level.
+The Adult Basic Education (ABE) and Adult Secondary Education (ASE) program provides academic and workforce readiness skills development to adults with skills below or at high school level.
 Interested individuals start by attending an intake session which includes orientation, registration and assessment.
 Those ready to commit to completing a minimum of 40 hours of instruction are placed in a class facilitated by a qualified adult educator.
-Courses are taught in 7 – 20 week sessions that meet 4 – 8 hours per week.
+Courses are taught in 4 – 16 week sessions that meet 4 – 8 hours per week.
 Instruction includes skills development in reading, writing, and/or math as well as digital literacy, career exploration and job seeking skills.
 Those with skills in Language Arts (reading and writing) and/or Math equivalent to 9th grade or higher who do not have a high school diploma or its equivalent can prepare for the high school equivalency (HSE) exams.

 For more information about these services, call (303) 835-1128 or email firstname.lastname@example.org.
 If your organization would like to host an ABE and/or an ASE class, contact Program Manager, Tiffany Pippin, at (303) 863-0188 x304 or email her at email@example.com.